-- Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2 Pupils with brothers or sisters who are already at the Academy - Pupils whose main residence is within the catchment area as set by North East Lincolnshire County Council.
-Addresses are identified in Appendix A. - 4 Attending Pilgrim Academy Nursery which is a member of Tollbar Multi Academy Trust - 5 Children of staff employed by the Pilgrim Academy. - 6 Proximity to the Academy.
+- 1. Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Pupils with brothers or sisters who are already at the Academy - 3.
+Pupils whose main residence is within the catchment area as set by North East Lincolnshire County Council. - 4.
+Attending Pilgrim Academy Nursery which is a member of Tollbar Multi Academy Trust - 5.
+Children of staff employed by the Pilgrim Academy. - 6.
+Proximity to the Academy.